-Lundy (Norse for island of puffins) lies twelve miles off the coast from Clovelly.
+Lundy Island is Norse for island of puffins, and lies twelve miles off the coast from Clovelly.
 This three and a half mile-long granite outcrop sits on the edge of the Atlantic Ocean, with nothing but sea between it and North America, three thousand miles away.
 You can book a trip from the Quay at Clovelly

-Once on the island you can wander the cliffs and enjoy superb scenery and sea views.
+Once on Lundy island you can wander along the cliffs and enjoy superb scenery and sea views.
 When you get tired you can make for the Marisco Arms where you’ll find delicious food.
 Much of Lundy is a Site of Special Scientific Interest (SSSI), and a magnet for nature lovers.
-Watch out for some of the more unusual seabirds such as fulmars, raptors, like peregrine falcons and down below, seals.
+Watch out for some of the more unusual seabirds such as fulmars and raptors, like peregrine falcons, and down below, seals.

 Clovelly countryside is rich in wildlife and is carfully managed to ensure that is is kept in its natural condition.
 Home to Badgers, Roe Deer and a variety of birds, butterflies and small mammals.
-There are spectacular seasonal displays of foxgloves, primroses, and bluebells and it is a special site for rare lichens.
+There are spectacular seasonal displays of foxgloves, primroses, and bluebells.

-Incorporating a noble portrait head of the monarch, swans with wings outstretched, and a bowl in the form of a scallop shell, it was designed by Lady Feodora Gleichen, a cousin of Queen Victoria and the first female member of the Royal Academy.
-Influenced strongly by the Arts and Crafts Movement, the fountain is a stylish piece of work.
-Lady Gleichen exhibited regularly at the Royal Academy, and her celebrated statue of Artemis stands in Hyde Park.
+Queen Victoria’s Fountain has a beautifully cultured head of the Queen.
+Created with ornamental swans with wings outstretched and a bowl crated in the shape of a scallop shell.
+Designed in 1901 by Lady Feodora Gleichen, a cousin of Queen Victoria.
+She was also the first female member of the Royal Academy.
+Consequently it is heavily influenced by the Arts and Crafts Movement.
+Thus creating a very stylish work of Art.

-It lies at the heart of Clovelly, half way down the famous cobbled street.
+The New Inn is at the very heart of Clovelly, laying half way down the famous cobbled street.
 From the inception in the 17th Century.
 It has had a colourful life having being rebuilt and refurbished many times.
 Currently it is in the style of the Arts and Crafts.
 Many famous people have passed over the threshold.
 From Charlie Chapel to Prime ministers. choice with day visitors and for North Devon holidays and short breaks.
-The guest rooms are bright and airy and full of individual character following the arts and craft design and these days they each have en-suite luxury bathroom.
-Seven rooms offer sea glimpses or panoramic vistas across Bideford Bay, one has its own private balcony with delightful views of the cobbled street below, and three others open out onto a spacious balcony that also overlooks the street.
+Bedrooms are bright and airy and full of individual character following the arts and craft design and these days they each have en-suite luxury bathrooms.
+Consequently Seven rooms offer sea views or panoramic vistas across Bideford Bay, one has its own private balcony with delightful views of the cobbled street below, and three others open out onto a spacious balcony that also overlooks the street.

-This unpretentious building with its whitewashed walls dates from around 1820.
+Methodist chapel building with its whitewashed walls dates from around 1820.
 During the 18th century John Wesley inspired a strong Methodist movement in the West Country.
-His sermons were aimed at the heart as well as the mind, and made a direct appeal to Clovelly’s fishermen, so much so that they looked on the chapel more as a home than a church.
+His sermons were aimed at the heart as well as the mind.
+They seemed to make a direct appeal to Clovelly’s fishermen.
+Consequently they looked on the chapel more as a home than a church.

 These days the chapel, with its serene interior washed a lime green, is a haven of peace away from the bustle of the village street.

-Inside you’ll see Charles Kingsley (who lived in the village as a child) sitting at his desk.
-Listen to the celebrated actor and Clovelly resident, Joss Ackland, recite one of Kingsley’s most moving poems, the story of three fishermen’s wives waiting in vain for their husbands to return during a terrible storm.
+Inside the Kingsley Museum you’ll meet Charles Kingsley (who lived in the village as a child) sitting at his desk.
+Listen to the celebrated actor and Clovelly resident, Joss Ackland, recite one of Kingsley’s most moving poems.
+This is the story of three fishermen’s wives waiting in vain for their husbands to return during a terrible storm.
 It is a stark reminder of the harsh realities faced by fishing communities.
 There are also two rooms with informative displays giving insights into Clovelly’s history and Charles Kingsley’s links with Devon, and a shop where you can buy a souvenir of your visit.

 The new Clovelly Sweet and Fudge Shop sells a range of old-fashioned sweets such as dolly mixtures, jelly babies, liquorice and humbugs.